It’s the least you can do. It’s the most you can do.

 It’s private landowners who feel the least they can do is to put more back into the environment than they take from it.
 In its most active form, forest stewardship is for landowners who see their woodlands as more than timber awaiting harvest.
 They see them as tracts of natural beauty, full of life… and they choose to manage them for the well being and enjoyment of future generations.

-The SC Forest Stewardship program is now reimbursing landowners for consultant-written Forest Stewardship plans
+The SC Forest Stewardship program is now paying consultants for consultant-written Forest Stewardship plans

 Landowners can now join the Forest Stewardship program (FSP) with minimal costs in a timely manner and be provided professional forest and wildlife management advice from approved consulting foresters and wildlife biologists.
-The FSP will provide reimbursement for plans written by these natural resource professionals.
+The FSP will provide direct payment to the same natural resource professional that writes the plan.
 Eligible landowners must have at least 50 forested acres, and their parcel(s) must also be considered a Forest Stewardship Priority Parcel (parcels with >30% FSP priority pixels).
 Reimbursement will be between $600 and $2,000 for each approved Forest Stewardship Plan.
 Base funding is $600 for plans with 50-100 forested acres and then $4 for each forested acre over 100 forested acres up to $2,000.
-After funding approval, landowners have six months to complete the plan.
+After funding approval, consultants have six months to complete the plan.

 Funds are limited, so apply today!
 If your parcel(s) doesn’t qualify for plan reimbursement, but is at least 10 acres, you can still have a Forest Stewardship plan written by a SC Forestry Commission forester at no charge.
 Landowners with Forest Stewardship plans also qualify for a free, one-year membership to SC Tree Farm.
 For more information, please visit the links below or contact your regional Stewardship Forester.